VINITYYT/VINITYYT.github.io/README.md

  > 138 Mods

  Vinity Delight's Reborn (VDR)

- Server Ip = Vinitys.aternos.me (should be automaticly in muiltiplayer tab but just incase)

 ### Version Info
 [V1](https://github.com/VINITYYT/V1R/raw/main/Vinity's%20Delight's%20%20Reborn-V1.zip) ( click on [V1] to downlaod the Version 1 Of the modpack )